manthey/agent-reformat/README.md

 ## Rule System

 The hook exposes individual rule codes for granular control.
-You can activate specific, all, or none of the rules via CLI args or config files.
+Specific rules can be selected via CLI args or config files.

 ### Available Rules